-The Liforme yoga mat is suited for both longtime yogis and beginners who want to take their practice more seriously.
+The Liforme yoga mat is suited for both longtime yogis and fresh novices who want to take their practice more seriously.

 Markings help with form

 Want to invest in a Liforme yoga mat?
 When it comes to great yoga mats, there are tons of options on the market and it can be overwhelming to narrow it down to just one.
 Whether mastering a difficult yoga pose or using it for an intense HIIT workout, we rated the Liforme yoga mat for its suppleness, durability, grip, and texture.

 Liforme was created by American yoga enthusiast James Armitage, who wanted to help both instructors and yoga-devotees with their alignment.
 The mats are detailed with unique markings that they’ve deemed their "AlignForMe system" to help you have a more effective session.

 Liforme mats are also highly ranked for their incredible grip.
 I personally wanted a mat that could handle both a warrior pose but could potentially double for other workouts, and Liforme’s options offered the best of both worlds, making them some of the best yoga mats currently on the market.

 The Liforme mats averages at $170 (£90-£115), a particularly steep price for a yoga mat.
 However, Liforme mats are yoga accessories that are worth the investment for those who want to take their practice seriously and won’t leave them gathering dust in the cupboard.